 The U.S. democracy and democratic institutions are being attacked from external as well as internal forces, posing a national security threat that can no longer be ignored, according to security experts.
 What’s more, countries like Russia, China and Iran are using disinformation to wreak havoc on the U.S. election and judicial systems, and a lack of civic literacy in the United States is aiding these trends.

 That was the assessment of Suzanne Spaulding and Elizabeth Rindskopf Parker, two former national security advisors who spoke at the program “Beyond the Ballot: How the Kremlin Works to Undermine the U.S. Justice System,” presented Feb.
-13 during the American Bar Association Midyear Meeting in Austin, Texas.
+13 during the ABA Midyear Meeting in Austin, Texas.
+The program was sponsored by the National Association of Bar Executives.

 Spaulding talked about the forces coming out of the Kremlin that are attacking our institutions, particularly the U.S. justice system.